-- (d) Attend wedding of employee's child ...... one day; - (e) Moving household furniture and effects ...... one day; - (f) Attend their formal hearing to become a Canadian citizen ...... one day; - (g) Court appearance for hearing of employee's child ...... one day; - (h) An employee is entitled to up to five days of unpaid leave during each employment year to meet responsibilities related to: - (1) the care, health or education of a child in the employee's care, or - (2) the care or health of any other member of the employee's immediate family; - (i) In the event of the death of the employee's friend or other relative or to attend as a pallbearer or mourner, the employee will be entitled to leave for up to one day for the purpose of attending the funeral or other ceremonial occasion.
+- Marriage of the employee five days; (b) Birth or adoption of the employee's childtwo days; Serious household or domestic emergency including illness in the employee's immediate familyup to two days; Attend wedding of employee's childone day; (d) (e) Moving household furniture and effectsone day; Attend their formal hearing to become a Canadian citizenone day; (f) Court appearance for hearing of employee's childone day; (g) (h) Where the employee is experiencing domestic violenceup to three days; An employee is entitled to up to five days of unpaid leave during each employment year to meet - (1) the care, health or education of a child in the employee's care, or - (2) the care or health of any other member of the employee's immediate family; - (j) In the event of the death of the employee's friend or other relative or to attend as a pallbearer or mourner, the employee will be entitled to leave for up to one day for the purpose of attending the funeral or other ceremonial occasion.

-Employees may utilize their vacation and paid banks, excluding sick leave, for the purposes of (c) and (h) above.
+Employees may utilize their vacation and paid banks, excluding sick leave, for the purposes of (c) and (i) above.